Lausitzer Füchse: History

 The team was founded already in 1932 but is most significant for its remarkable domination as SG Dynamo Weißwasser in the GDR ice hockey league with over 25 championships.
-The club was part of the sports association of the East German Ministry of National Defence.
+The club was affiliated to SV Dynamo, which was the sports association of the East German police, state security service and customs.
 After the German reunification the team could not hold its strength, financial problems and relegations followed.

-After the 2006/2007 season the team has won the best-of-seven play-down series against Dresdner Eislöwen with 4-2 and remains in the 2nd Bundesliga while the Eislöwen have to play in the Oberliga in the 2007/2008 season.
+After the 2006–07 season, the team has won the best-of-seven play-down series against Dresdner Eislöwen with 4-2 and remains in the 2nd Bundesliga while the Eislöwen have to play in the Oberliga in the 2007/2008 season.

-Since 2008/2009 season in second German league there were six qualifications for the playoffs or pre-playoffs.
+Since the 2008–09 season in second German league, there were six qualifications for the playoffs or pre-playoffs.